These soft and juicy Teriyaki Chicken Meatballs are going to be your family’s favorite! It takes only 30 minutes to prepare.

 Actually, in Japan, we call this dish Tofu Hambagu (豆腐ハンバーグ) – “hambagu” as in Japanese Hamburger Steak.
 However, most tofu hambagu are made with tofu AND ground meat (usually chicken, sometimes a combination of beef & pork).
 To avoid misleading the vegetarian readers, I decided to simply call it chicken meatballs (with tofu, as the secret ingredient).

 Why tofu?
 It’s because tofu makes the meatball texture very fluffy and soft.
 These teriyaki meatballs are especially great for all ages including toddlers and elders!
 If you increase the amount of tofu, it gets even fluffier and less calorie!
-My proportion for meat and tofu in this recipe is pretty easy to form into meatballs.
+My proportion of the meat and tofu in this recipe is pretty easy to form into meatballs.
 As you increase the ratio for tofu, it might become slightly difficult to maintain the round shape.

-And please note that the meat acts as binding agent here.
+And please note that the meat acts as a binding agent here.
 As you knead the meat, it gets stickier and helps bind tofu and other ingredients very well.

 Today I used colorful sweet bell peppers to add some color to these meatballs.
 You can add your choice of vegetables but don’t put too much in order to maintain the fluffiness.

 Lastly, look at the delicious glaze on the meatballs!
 The sauce is everyone’s favorite, Teriyaki Sauce.
 If you cook Japanese food often, you noticed that we often use the same condiments – soy sauce, mirin, sugar, and sake (I didn’t use it for this recipe).
 It’s very common to season Japanese food with these condiments (just slightly different ratios).

 - Chicken Meatballs with Sweet and Sour Sauce